hoangeiu/hoangeiu/README.md

 </p>

 <p align="center" style="color:blue;">
-  <b>Now I’m ready to apply everything I’ve learned, and to help others with the intuition I have developed.</b> 😄
+**Now I’m ready to apply everything I’ve learned, and to help others with the intuition I have developed.** 😄
 </p>